What’s The Difference Between A Sketch & A Tech Pack?

 Fabric and trim specifications

-Measurements and size charts
+Measurements and size charts with industry-standard points of measure

 Pantones, colourways and variations